This post may contain affiliate links. Please read our disclosure policy.

 Use a “no stir” peanut butter

-Beat that peanut butter cookie batter
+Beat the cookie batter well

 It's mostly the balance of ingredients that creates the proper texture in the cookie that's crispy outside and chewy inside.
 But beating the batter a bit extra helps, too.